mlaursen/my-brews/README.md

 which will generate a maven site with all dependencies and generated javadoc in  your `/target/site` folder which you can then open and view in a browser.

 ## Web Services

+Resource used for planning RESTful web services: http://www.restapitutorial.com/lessons/httpmethods.html

 ### CRUD
 This application is pretty much just create, retrieve, update, and ~~delete~~.
 > Well.. now that I think about it, probably not too much delete.
 To keep consistent, I created an interface for each method so they will all have the same path when fully implemented.

+> Any time there is an **{entityName}**, it is a pluralized version.

 ##### Retrieving Data
 Any entity will be retrieved just by sending a `GET` request to **/api/_{entityName}_/{id}**.
 An HTTPResponse will be returned with the entity (if found).
 If the entity is not found, Status Code **404** *(Not Found)* will be returned, otherwise **202** *(OK)* with the entity as json.